jajpa/rating_bar/README.md

 ```dart
   import 'package:rating_bar/rating_bar.dart';
 ```
-In the `RatingBar` widget `onRatingChanged` callback returns current rating which is a double whenever the rating has changed.
+`onRatingChanged` callback returns current rating which is a double, when the rating has changed.

 ```dart
   RatingBar(